• Skip to main content

 One-Way Car Rental

 Renting a car one way gives you the comfort of driving a new-model vehicle coupled with choosing what kind of car you will drive.
 Need lots of cargo space?
 Choose an SUV or minivan.
 Or ride in the lap of luxury by booking a luxury car from BMW or Mercedes-Benz.
 With our one-way car rentals, you can choose from optional add-ons like additional drivers, express toll unlimited and GPS guaranteed.
-Whatever your reason for needing a one-way car rental is, whether it’s a relocation for work, a canceled flight or simply a road trip, book with SIXT for affordable rates, whether it’s for one week or 28 days or more.
+Whatever your reason for needing a one-way car rental is, whether it’s a relocation for work, a canceled flight or simply a road trip, book with SIXT for affordable rates, whether it’s for one week or long-term rentals from 28 days or more.

 Primary Sidebar